St Marychurch: History and topography

 Tourist attractions include Babbacombe Cliff Railway, Babbacombe Downs with its fine views across Lyme Bay, Bygones Victorian Museum and the Model Village at Babbacombe.

 The main shopping street (Fore Street) has two public houses, a hardware store, a post office, a fishmonger, butcher, baker, greengrocer, bookshop, pet shop, two supermarkets, and a long established greeting card and gift shop, as well as a number of cafés, estate agents and hairdressers.
 St Marychurch Town Hall, which is in Fore Street, was completed in 1883.

 Governance

-St Marychurch is a former English urban district, abolished in 1900 when it was incorporated into the neighbouring borough of Torquay.
+St Marychurch is a former English urban district from 1894 until 1900 when it was incorporated into the neighbouring borough of Torquay.

+In 1921 the civil parish had a population of 9028.
+On 1 April 1924 the parish was abolished and merged with Torquay.